willros/nanomux_c/README.md

 "   -t    <threads>           Number of threads to use.
 Optional: Default 1\n";
 ```

-`nanotrim` saves the trimmed reads to a gzipped file with the same name and in the same folder as the original, but with the suffix `.filtered`.
-The input can be a single file or an entire folder – `nanotrim` knows can distinguish between the two. **NB**: The input files *MUST* be gzipped.
+`nanotrim` saves the trimmed reads to a *gzipped* file in the specified output folder.
+Uses same name as the original file, but with the suffix `.filtered`.
+The input can be a single file or an entire folder – `nanotrim` knows can distinguish between the two. **NB**: The input files **MUST** be *gzipped*.

 Example of output:
 ```bash